redhat-openstack/website/source/tests/storage/cinder.html.md

 The general idea for the Cinder's test is to test the actions of the component in different environments and with different back ends.
 Cinder should be able to do the following actions with each back end and in every topology:

-*   Create a volume
+*   Create a volume - for every type try different sizes (1 - 100 G).
-    -   Simple creation
+    -   Simple creation.
-    -   From an image
+    -   From an image.
-    -   From a snapshot
+    -   From a snapshot.
-    -   Copy of another volume
+    -   Copy of another volume.
 *   Delete a volume.
 *   Create a snapshot.
-    -   A volume in the status of "available"
+    -   A volume in the status of "available".
     -   A volume in "in-use" status.
-*   Restore a volume to the
 *   Delete a snapshot.
 *   Upload the volume to an image.
 *   Backup the volume.